fmiopensource/cleanerupper/README.markdown

         return found
       end
     end

+# Disclaimer #
+This code is still under development, and as such, minor revisions may break compatibility with earlier versions of the gem/plugin.
+Please keep this in mind when using CleanerUpper.

+# What's Next? #
+* Allow support for multiple dictionaries defined in dictionary.yml
+* Change the custom cleaning code to be more user friendly
+* Optimize dictionary loops
+* Increase test coverage
+* Remove test dependency on the rails environment

 # Copyright and Licensing #
 Copyright (c) 2010 Mike Trpcic (Fluid Media Inc.), released under the MIT license